Finite and infinitesimal flexibility of semidiscrete surfaces: Infinitesimal flexibility of -ribbon surfaces

 Consider the following function

-This function plays a central role in our further description of the flexibility conditions of $3$-ribbon and $n$-ribbon surfaces (see Theorem~\ref{inf} and Theorem~\ref{n-ribbon-infini}).
-Let $\D\Phi$ be the infinitesimal flexion of $\Phi$.
-Via this function we describe monodromy conditions for finite flexibility.
+This function plays a central role in our further description of the infinitesimal flexibility condition of $3$-ribbon and $n$-ribbon surfaces (see Theorem~\ref{inf} and Theorem~\ref{n-ribbon-infini}).
+Let $\Dd\Phi$ be the infinitesimal flexion of $\Phi$.
+Via the function $\Dd \Phi$ we describe monodromy conditions for finite flexibility.
 Proposition~\ref{inner} and Corollary~\ref{discr} deliver necessary tools to describe continuous and discrete parts of the monodromy condition on $\Phi$.